Jana-Senpai/french-fries.github.io/README.md

 # french-fries.github.io
-Website with html and css
+Website with html and css,
 Source from Devland tiktok